Radiation Protection Training Course

 The course provides the theoretical background and training necessary for the radiological protection requirements of both ionising and non-ionising radiations used in hospitals.
 Although derived from an international framework the course content centres on UK Legislation

 The main 4 day module (Monday until Thursday) covers the following subject areas: radiation risks, dosimetry, biological effects, instrumentation, legislation, transport, emergencies, and safe practice in the medical uses of ionising radiations.
+On the afternoon of day 3, delegates will have the opportunity to split into groups according to specialism for focussed discussions and worked examples.

+As well as lectures, there will be small informal workshop sessions covering a range of practical issues.
 The additional (optional) 1 day module on Friday covers non-ionising radiation protection.
-As well as lectures, there will be small informal workshop sessions covering a range of practical issues.

 The course is at a level suitable for hospital physicists working in the field of radiation protection or those who want to expand their knowledge in this field.
 It is particularly suitable for those wishing to become Radiation Protection Advisers (RPA) and covers the Basic Underpinning Knowledge (Basic Syllabus) as set out in Annex 3 of the HSE statement on Radiation Protection Advisers.